Instant Pot Cheeseburger Soup

 - ½ teaspoon smoked paprika

-Ladle soup into bowls, top with your favorite toppings, and enjoy!
+Finally, ladle the soup into bowls, garnish with your favorite toppings, and enjoy!

 Cheeseburger Soup Recipe